 Shoplifting and Theft

 Shoplifting is often a misdemeanor, which is a less serious crime than a felony.
 But even when shoplifting is a misdemeanor, the maximum penalties allowed under the law are substantial.
 The penalties for felonies are greater.
-The chart below shows the crime that may be charged and the maximum penalty based on the value of the stolen property.
+If the value of the stolen property is less than $750, the theft is a misdemeanor.
+Greater than $750 is a felony with a jail sentence of up to 5 or 10 years, depending on the value.
 Maximum penalties will probably not be imposed for a first offense, but repeat offenses will be punished more severely.
 The punishment may also be greater for certain items such as a firearm, a vehicle, survival equipment, or a credit card, regardless of the value.

 If you are a minor (under 18), and you are arrested for shoplifting, you may be offered an opportunity to go through Youth Court, discussed in Section 7 of this Guide.
 You might be sentenced to perform a certain number of community service hours, or to take an anti-shoplifting class where you will learn about property crimes and their negative impact on society.